 Arsenal fans like to say they've never been relegated.
 This is not true -- but it is also now true that they haven't been relegated in over 100 years.

-April 2, 1915: Manchester United beat Liverpool 2-0 at Old Trafford.
+April 2, 1915: Manchester United beat Liverpool 2-0 at Old Trafford in a Good Friday match.
 Why am I mentioning this game in a post about Arsenal and Tottenham?
-Hang on...
+Hang on, it will matter...

 April 24, 1915: Tottenham lose 5-0 away to Sunderland, clinching 20th and last place in Division One, meaning they are to be relegated to Division Two.
 But the FA then suspends the sport for the duration of The Great War (which is later known as World War I).